solunian/aoc-2024/README.md

 ## day07
 used the crate itertools. worked pretty well. should also practice using bitshiting and bitwise stuff for permutations/subsets and all that, but that's for another time. im lazy rn. also generating with recursion/iteration.

+## day09
+was being a little dum dum for day09